crazynds/Material-Maratona-de-Programacao/Algoritmos/Grafos/Bellman-Ford.md

         m = edges
         n = nodes

-        this function return a list of distances from src different than dijkstra, the bellman ford can compute correct distances over negative edges work in directed graphs, there is no sense a non directed graph with negative edges (think about)
+        this function recives a directed list of edges that can contain negative weights this function return a list of distances from src different than dijkstra, the bellman ford can compute correct distances over negative edges work in directed graphs, there is no sense a non directed graph with negative edges (think about)